 Why is this important?
 Many online sources require at least one SKU or barcode before indexing products.
 One powerful example includes Google Shopping.

 Try sticking to the default variant names Shopify provides.
 These include color, size, and material.
 Sources such as Pinterest only accept specific variant names and will not index your product if you stray.
-Pinterest does recognize other variant names available from their support area.
+Pinterest does recognize a few other variant names available from their support area.

 Search Engine Listing Preview